-Step 4: No later than Oct 7th
+Step 4: No later than Nov 7th

 The FAC conducts an evaluation of the Annual Reports and Verification Reports.
-During this review period, the FAC may request a face-to-face or telephone meeting with any allocation holder to clarify issues on the Annual or Verification Reports.
-In the case of a potential FAC recommendation to suspend, reduce or terminate an enterprise's existing allocation, the FAC will offer a reasonable opportunity for a procedurally fair in camera face-to-face meeting to permit the applicant to formally question, discuss and respond to the FAC's evidence, analysis and potential recommendation.
-Following a complete review, the FAC will make one of three recommendations to the NWMB:
+(4a) During this review period, the FAC may request a face-to-face or telephone meeting with any allocation holder to clarify issues on the Annual or Verification Reports.
+In the case of a potential FAC recommendation to suspend, reduce or terminate an enterprise's existing allocation, the FAC will offer a reasonable opportunity for a procedurally fair in-camera face-to-face meeting to permit the applicant to formally question, discuss and respond to the FAC's evidence, analysis and potential recommendation.
+(4b) Following any in-camera or face-to-face meetings the FAC will take into account any updated material or information and make a final recommendation to the NWMB.
+Following a complete review, the FAC will recommend to the NWMB one of three options: (6a) status quo for well performing enterprises, (6b) issue performance targets for underperforming enterprises, or (6c) in extreme cases of culpable negligence, a suspension, reduction, or termination of an allocation.